side-projects-42/sider-docs/docs/tools/others/pmd-cpd.md

 ### `minimum-tokens`

-The minimum token length which should be reported as a duplicate.
+The minimum number of tokens which should be reported as a duplicate.

 ### `target`